harmless-tech/Simple-Script-Prototype/README.md

 - Allow for operations.
 (Arithmetic, Relational, Logic)
 - Allow for control flow structures. (if, while, for)
 - Array and Tuple type implementation.
-- Start working on the compiler.
 - Develop system lib.
+- Make the compiler do safety checks.
 - Allow for the runtime to be integrated into other apps.
 - Add more comments.
 - Remove the use of asserts for production code.